 - The data collected in the assessment must be valuable to the organization.
 Senior management especially – and the organization as a whole – must be prepared for what the results indicate.
 Understanding and responding to the results is a crucial next step, one that will be expected by employees at all levels.

 - The use of observable, behavioral terms will ensure that the assessments are accurate and objective.
 Descriptions written with objective terms should be created.
 Compare the differences in this example:

 Subjective: Is goal-oriented and driven to achieve objectives.
 Is highly motivated to advance his/her career.

 Objective: Able to articulate purpose and desired end result for work efforts.
 Makes personal sacrifices when needed to achieve important goals.
 Persistent in pursuing important goals despite setbacks and obstacles.

-While defining competencies is only a small step in the process of implementing a competency management system, common hazards can be avoided so you can be a part of a rewarding and exciting experience.
+While writing competency definitions is only a small step in the process of implementing a competency management system, common hazards can be avoided so you can be a part of a rewarding and exciting experience.
 It may be a hefty project to implement, but when broken down into smaller steps and assessed for mistakes that can occur, Avilar’s shared experiences can help you avoid some common missteps and prevent potential pitfalls that could occur along the way.

-For more helpful information on implementing competency management within your organization, contact us at Avilar or download our white paper – Mastering Competencies: How to Create the Best Framework.
+For more helpful information on competency definitions or implementing competency management within your organization, contact us at Avilar or download our white paper – Mastering Competencies: How to Create the Best Framework.